 Prior Knowledge as the Starting Point of Philosophy

-This thesis is an attempt to create a conception of epistemological starting point based on the fact that our thought is necessarily conditioned by prior state of our knowledge.
+This thesis is an attempt to create an a conception of epistemological study starting point based on the fact that our thought is necessarily conditioned by our prior state of knowledge.
 The aim of the thesis is to show that the notion of prior knowledge can serve as the first and initial notion of systematic philosophical inquiry.
 A comparison with the traditional foundationalist approach to the subject is used to explain proposed hermeneutical conception.
-Conditions, which should be fulfilled by a conception of epistemological starting point, is set down on the basis of an analysis of foundationalism.
-This analysis also offer an answer to the question why is it useful to have an epistemological starting point.
+The conditions, which should be fulfilled by a conception of epistemological starting point, are set down on the basis of an analysis of foundationalism.
+This analysis also offers an answer to the question why is it useful to have an epistemological starting point.
 These findings serve as the background for evaluation of the hermeneutical conception.
 General method based on the notion of prior knowledge is discussed in the contrast of the foundationalist version of the universal method.

+Overall: the language used in this abstract is reflective of academic writing, however the sentences are somewhat repetitive.
+Minimise this repetition in content and grammatical composition.

 6. Peter O.